The Subfield Metric and its Application to Quantum Error Correction: Asymmetric Quantum Codes

 The \emph{depolarizing channel} is the quantum analog of a discrete uniform symmetric channel.
 It either transmits a quantum state faithfully, or outputs a completely random (maximally mixed) quantum state.
 In terms of the error operators \eqref{eq:errorbasis}, any non-identity operator is applied with equal probability.
 In the literature, there are also quantum codes which are designed for the case when the probabilities are non-identical.
 Such a case of \emph{asymmetric quantum codes} has first been discussed for the case of qubits, i.e., $q=2$ \cite{IoMe07}.
 The so-called CSS construction \cite{CaSh96,Ste96:simple} results in quantum codes for which the correction of $X$- and $Z$-errors can be performed independently.
 CSS codes can be designed to correct a different number of $X$- and $Z$-errors.
 Constructions of asymmetric CSS codes have been considered for larger dimensions $q$ as well (see, e.g., \cite{EJLP13}).

 The \emph{dephasing channel} is a quantum channel for which only $Z$-errors occur with equal probability.
 For many quantum systems, such phase errors are more likely than general errors.
 This can be modelled as the combination of a dephasing channel with a depolarizing channel.
 While asymmetric CSS codes can be designed to correct more $Z$- than $X$-errors, such codes distinguish three types of errors: $Z$-errors, $X$-errors, and their combination.
 A more adequate model is to distinguish between $Z$-errors and other errors, i.e., between diagonal error operators and their linear complement.
 In terms of the error operators $X^\alpha Z^\beta$, we distinguish errors corresponding to $(0,\beta)$, $\beta\ne 0$ from $(\alpha,\beta)$ with $\alpha\ne 0$.
 Identifying $\F_q\times \F_q$ with $\F_{q^2}$ via $(\alpha,\beta)\mapsto \varepsilon=\alpha\gamma+\beta$ for some fixed $\gamma\in\F_{q^2}\setminus\F_q$, this results in a distinction between errors in the base field $\F_q$ and those errors that generate the extension field, i.e., $\varepsilon\in\F_{q^2}\setminus\F_q$.
+This differs from the CSS approach where one distinguishes between $(0,\beta)$ with $\beta \neq 0$, i.e., $Z$-errors, and $(\alpha,0)$, with $\alpha \neq 0$, i.e., $X$-errors.